 Tyler King, 21, has been jailed for ten years and nine months for conspiracy to transfer a prohibited firearm, possession of a prohibited firearm and three counts of possession of ammunition without lawful authority.
 His co-defendants, Caleb Wenyeve, 21, and Reis Forde, 27, received twelve years and thirteen-and-a-half years, respectively, for conspiracy to transfer a prohibited firearm.
 In September 2023, the three members of an organised crime gang plotted to sell a gun and ammunition to a man in London.
 The man was intercepted on his way to collect the firearm, which he had planned to use in an attack on a Christian preacher at Speaker’s Corner.
 The gun, which had been made into a viable lethal weapon, was later recovered by police.

 Telegraph & Argus

-Primary school placed in lockdown as armed police officers arrested a man for possession of a firearm and drugs offences at a nearby property in Colchester, Essex.
+National Crime Agency officers arrested a man on suspicion of firearms offences at an address in Middlesbrough, North Yorkshire.
 Click on media link to read full report.